jadecobra/python_tdd_exercises/source/calculator/calculator_10/calculator_10_4.rst

                     self.press_button('AC')

-  the terminal_ is my friend, and shows :ref:`Exceptions<how to test that an Exception is raised>`
+  the terminal_ is my friend, and shows :ref:`Exceptions<how to test if an Exception is raised>`

   .. code-block:: python
     :emphasize-lines: NameError